This page contains my research papers. Frequently the version on this page is more up-to-date than the version on the

 Geometric cycles and characteristic classes of manifold bundles

-Much recent work has gone toward computing the ring H*( BDiff(M) ) of characteristic classes of smooth fiber bundles with fiber M. For some M we have a good understanding of the cohomology in the stable range, but very little is known beyond that.
-In this paper we produce classes outside the stable range (for some special M) that come from the unstable cohomology of arithmetic groups.
+A basic problem in the study of fiber bundles is to compute the ring H*(BDiff(M)) of characteristic classes of bundles with fiber a smooth manifold M. When M is a surface, this problem has ties to algebraic topology, geometric group theory, and algebraic geometry.
+We have a good understanding of the cohomology in the stable range, but this accounts for a small percentage of the total cohomology, and very little is known beyond that.
+In this paper we produce new classes (independent from the stable classes) for some special M that come from the unstable cohomology of arithmetic groups.

 (with Genevieve Walsh)

 Bestvina-Mess showed that the duality properties of a group are encoded in any boundary that gives a Z-set compactification; in particular, a hyperbolic group with Gromov boundary S^n is a PD(n+1) group.
 For relatively hyperbolic pairs (G,P), the natural boundary -- the Bowditch boundary -- does not give a Z-set compactification of G. Nevertheless we show that if the Bowditch boundary of (G,P) is S^2, then (G,P) is a PD(3) pair.

 Characteristic classes of fiberwise branched surface bundles via arithmetic groups